 Another plus mark for this tea is that it is low in caffeine.
 If people want to limit their caffeine intake, they can enjoy it as a perfect morning pick-me-up or a calming evening tea.
 It will not likely affect your sleeping time or cause any discomfort.

 There are not many studies on the effect of hojicha on the human body.
 We can regard it as holding some green tea health properties, but not as much.
 If you are looking for a boost of antioxidants, it may not be the best choice for you.
-Instead, look for another type of Japanese green tea like Sencha, or the premium shaded tea Gyokuro.
+Instead, look for another type of Japanese green tea like Sencha green tea, or the premium shaded tea Gyokuro.

 Hojicha vs. Matcha

 Hojicha and matcha are both Japanese green tea.
-The most significant difference lies in the fact that hojicha comes through a roasting process while matcha does not.
+The most significant difference lies in the fact that this tea comes through a roasting process while matcha does not.
 This crucial step reduces the bitterness and much of the caffeine content.
-It also gives hojicha a reddish-brown color, unlike the bright green color of matcha.
+It also gives it a reddish-brown color, unlike the bright green color of matcha.

 Hojicha is available in both loose leaf and powder form.
 But matcha is fine green tea powder, made from processed tea leaves.
 In Japanese tea ceremonies, matcha is prepared using a tea bowl, strainer, and bamboo whisk.
 The tea powder is whisked until a layer of foam emerge, and the powder fully dissolves in hot water.
 These tools can be required for making tea using hojicha powder.

 As with loose leaf hojicha, the steeping method is more straightforward.
 It takes only 30 seconds to steep with hot water (190 F – 88 C) in a teapot.
-You can experience steeping hojicha using a lower temperature and a longer time frame.
+You can experience steeping this roasted green tea using a lower temperature and a longer time frame.
 But you should avoid steeping it for too long, as the bitterness will increase with time.

 Products made from Hojicha?

-The beautiful aroma and flavor of hojicha make it an incredible addition to various food products.
+The beautiful aroma and flavor of roasted green tea make it an incredible addition to various food products.
 Since it become more and more popular, manufacturers start making hojicha powder for commercial use.
 People also use it in making multiple drinks and desserts.

 Not only in Japan, now you can find products with hojicha in the US, Canada, Australia, and many parts of the world.
 Below are some of food and drink items with the irresistible hojicha: